America’s suicide problem is a gun problem: the majority of American suicide deaths involve firearms. But these tragedies are preventable.

 Why This Matters

 In 2010, Kerry Lewiecki graduated law school and was planning his wedding.
 Though Kerry grappled with a chronic pain condition, he was known as a positive person.
 A few weeks after his graduation, he bought a gun and killed himself.
 A receipt found near his body indicated that he had bought the gun within one hour of his death.
-His family didn’t think he had never fired one before.
+His family didn’t think he had ever fired one before.

 Suicide attempts are often impulsive acts, and a majority of people who attempt suicide do not go on to die by suicide.
 But those who reach for a gun during suicidal crises rarely have a second chance.
 Statistically speaking, Kerry would likely still be alive today if he hadn’t been able to gain immediate access to a gun.